 - 30 g dark chocolate (minimum 50% cocoa solids)

 - 30 g whole roasted hazelnuts (without shell)

 Sugar syrup: (optional, makes the babka shiny and keeps fresher for longer)

 - 100 ml water

-- (If you are using the fresh yeast, warm the milk a little and then mix in the yeast.)
-Make a well in the centre and pour in the eggs and milk, then mix on a slow speed for 2–3 minutes, until combined.
+- Make a well in the centre and pour in the eggs and milk, then mix on a slow speed for 2–3 minutes, until combined.

 - Grease a 900 g loaf tin with a little butter or neutral oil and line the bottom of the pan with parchment paper, to help release it after baking.
 Set aside while you shape the dough.

 - Using an offset spatula, spread the homemade Nutella spread over the rectangle, leaving a ½ inch/1 cm border all around.